 Rooms and resources

-The department have three ICT suites.
+The department has three ICT suites.
 All the rooms have interactive whiteboards and multimedia projector, laser printers, scanners, DVD and audio equipment.